On the representation types of finite EI categories: Introduction

 This paper is organized as follows.
-Some background knowledge on finite EI categories and their representations is included in the second section.
-From the third section we begin to discuss their representation types.
-Some easy but useful reductions are described in Section 3.
-We consider in Section 4 finite EI categories for which the automorphism of all groups have invertible orders.
-Since results in this section are taken from \cite{Li1}, we omit most proofs.
+Some background knowledge and preliminary reductions on finite EI categories and their representations are included in the second section.
+In Section 3 we study in details decomposition of bisets and actions of groups on these bisets, and develop criteria contained in Theorems 1.1 and 1.3.
+Using these results, we determine the representation types of category algebras of most finite EI categories with two objects in Section 4.
+In the last section we consider some special finite EI categories with three objects.

-In Sections 5-7 we study two special cases.
-The first special case, i.e., the automorphism groups of all objects are $p$-groups, is investigated in Section 5.
-The main result of this section is to classify the representation types of these categories with three objects for $p \geqslant 5$.
-In Section 6 we consider the second special case, i.e., finite EI categories with two objects.
-After characterizing explicitly their representations and developing several techniques such as biset decompositions and the corresponding inductions and restrictions, we study the actions by automorphism groups and their Sylow $p$-subgroups and prove Theorem 1.1.
-The classification of representation types of finite EI categories with two objects is developed in Section 7, where we determine the representation types for several special cases, and prove Theorems 1.2 and 1.3.
-In the last section we turn to general finite free EI categories, and prove the last theorem.

 Throughout this paper $k$ is an algebraically closed field and $k$-vec is the category of finite-dimensional $k$-vector spaces.
 For a finite EI category $\mathcal{C}$, by $\Ob \mathcal{C}$ and $\Mor \mathcal{C}$ we denote sets of objects and morphisms in $\mathcal{C}$ respectively; $\mathcal{C} (x, y)$ denotes the set of morphisms from $x$ to $y$; and by $\mathcal{C}$-rep (or $k\mathcal{C}$-mod) we denote the category of representations of $\mathcal{C}$.
 For a module $M$, $\Top (M)$ and $\Soc (M)$ mean the top and the socle of $M$ respectively.
 All modules we consider are finitely generated left modules.
 Composition of morphisms and maps is from right to left.
 To deal with all characteristics in a uniform way, when $p = 0$, we view the trivial group $1$ as the Sylow 0-subgroup of a finite group.